6 Tips to Engage Your Customers with Business Storytelling

 Candace Payne, the video’s star, was not out to sell this Hasbro toy mask, but they were “gobbled” up from any on- or offline retailer who carried them.
 Hasbro had a storyteller.
 As a result, it didn’t hire or sell out of a product.

 You may not create a story that goes viral, but you can create many that will resonate with the audience that will, educate, entertain, or inspire them and bring them into a much closer relationship with you.
 We continue with some storytelling tips of your own to engage customers in your business:

 Who are you?
 How did you come to start this company?
 What do you value about the product or service you have brought to the market?
 What do you do when not working?
 When consumers can put a “face” to a business and understand that the owner is just like them, they develop trust in that business.
 And consumers today will not patronize any brand they don’t trust.

 Telling your own story should be part of your customer retention program.
-Take note that the business arena is saturated with countless companies, which means you have to find ways to make sure that your company stands out.
-You can quickly achieve this goal if you tell your own story to the public.
+Note that the business arena is saturated with countless companies, so you must find ways to ensure your company stands out.
+You can quickly achieve this goal if you tell your story to the public.

-Even if your products and services are being offered by other companies, telling your own stories can attract the public, and, in some cases, it can also become the reason they’ll choose to transact with your business.
+Even if other companies are offering your products and services, telling your own stories can attract the public, and, in some cases, it can also become the reason they’ll choose to transact with your business.
 This is especially true if your company’s core values match their values.

 Tell Stories About Your Team

 You have great people working for you who are committed to serving the brand and its customers.
 Feature these great people and tell their stories too.
 Present visuals of your team at work or at a special event, such as “Bring your pet to the workday.”